What is a Smart Home?

 Custom Homes and Smart Planning

-The best time to consider smart home technology is before the walls go up.
+The best time to consider this technology is before the walls go up.
 Planning ahead allows for proper wiring, control placement, and seamless integration of future systems.
-When you're designing a custom home, you have an opportunity to build smarter from the ground up—literally.
+When you’re designing a custom home, you have an opportunity to build smarter from the ground up—literally.

 You can choose how much tech you want to incorporate, where devices go, and whether you wish for full-home automation or just a few helpful upgrades.
 It’s your home, your way.